 - Vodka: Start with a high-quality 100-proof vodka.
 I recommend looking for one with a quality you’d want to sip!

-- Fresh pears: You’ll just need one ripe pear.
+- Fresh pears: You’ll just need one ripe pear pear batch.
 Mine was slightly underripe and still made an absolutely delicious liqueur.

 - Vanilla beans: You’ll need 1-2 vanilla beans.
-I like these organic vanilla beans from Cook and have them on hand at all times.
+I like these organic vanilla beans from Cook.

 - Cinnamon stick: This is optional, but it adds a lovely, warm flavor to this spiced pear liqueur recipe.
 It also adds a rich color like this homemade cinnamon extract.